markshust/docker-magento/README.md

 2. Download the Magento source code to the `src` folder with: `./bin/download 2.2.2`.
 Note that the default untar command is quite slow.
 If you want to speed that up install [7-Zip](http://www.7-zip.org/) and add it to your PATH.
 The script will automatically use 7-Zip if it is available.

 3. Copy magento into the docker container with `./bin/copymagento`.
 This is needed because of permission restrictions of shared data in Windows (see [Troubleshooting Docker](https://docs.docker.com/docker-for-windows/troubleshoot/#permissions-errors-on-data-directories-for-shared-volumes)).
-The folders `app/code`, `app/design` and `app/i18n` will however be shared with Windows for ease of development.
-For these folders the default permission 755 works just fine.
+The `app` folder will however be shared with Windows for ease of development.
+For this folder the default permission 755 works just fine.

 4. Add an entry to `C:\Windows\System32\drivers\etc\hosts` with your custom domain: `127.0.0.1 magento2.test` (assuming the domain  you want to setup is `magento2.test`).
 Be sure to use a `.test` tld, as `.localhost` and `.dev` will present issues with domain resolution.